Break-through (1944 film): Synopsis

 On June 6, 1944, supported by an immense naval armada, Allied troops, including the First Canadian Army, led by General Harry Crerar, launch an amphibious invasion of Normandy, France.
-Facing a fierce resistance by Nazi forces, the Allied armies establish a beachhead on the Normandy coast.
+Facing fierce resistance by Nazi forces, the Allied armies establish a beachhead on the Normandy coast.

 Seeking redemption after their earlier rout at the Dieppe raid in 1942, the Canadians are able to gain control of Juno Beach.
 Before regrouping for an advance into France, Allied troops are replenished by transport of war materiél and reinforcements.
 The Canadian contingent is tasked with an attack on Caen, France, held by the German 7th Army.

 In the Normandy countryside, a pin-point Allied bombing campaign, along with marauding fighter-bombers, begins to wreak havoc on the enemy defences.
 Fleets of Supermarine Spitfires and Hawker Typhoons, likewise, sweep the skies in front of them.
 The extremely close cooperation and coordination between the Canadian air and ground forces enable the First Canadian Army to steadily advance on Caen.

 By the end of June, bitter street fighting in Caen gives way to attacks in the hedgerows beyond the city, with the Canadians continually forcing the Nazi defenders back.
 In liberating Caen, the Canadian troops enter a devastated city, yet are warmly greeted by its remaining French citizens.
-Simultaneous Allied attacks throughout France lead to the liberation of Marseilles, Toulon, Bourdeaux and even Paris.
+Simultaneous Allied attacks throughout France lead to the liberation of Marseille, Toulon, Bourdeaux and even Paris.

 Joining with other Allied forces, the Canadians encircle the remaining enemy forces in the Falaise Pocket, resulting in the collapse of the German defence lines and the capture of the trapped Nazi 7th Army.
 As the Canadian troops continue their relentless advance eastward to the borders of Nazi Germany, a stark comparison between Canada's "citizen army" and the ruthless and desperate conscripted Nazi soldiers, is clearly evident.